Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Almost everybody can stay excited for 2 or 3 months.
 A few people can stay excited for 2 or 3 years.
 But a winner will stay excited for 30 years or however long it takes to win. - **Art Williams**
 - I long to accomplish a great and noble task; but it is my chief duty and joy to accomplish humble tasks as though they were great and noble.
 The world is moved along, not only by the mighty shoves of its heroes, but also by the aggregate of the tiny pushes of each honest worker. - **Helen Keller**
 - We are built to make mistakes, coded for error.
 We learn, as we say, by "trial and error." - **Lewis Thomas, The Medusa and the Snail**
+- The test of a student is not how much he knows, but how much he wants to know. - **Alice Wellington Rollins**
+- I am always doing what I can't do yet in order to learn how to do it. - **Vincent Van Gogh**
+- Past successes are no index to the future. - **William James**

 ## Relationships

 - Great relationships are built, not discovered. - **Logan Ury, How to Not Die Alone**
+- Don't try to change anyone.
+Change how you deal with them.
+- The saddest part of life is when the person that gave the best memories becomes a memory - **YouTube**
+- It's so hard to forget pain, but it's even harder to remember sweetness.
+We have no scar to show for happiness.
+We learn so little from peace. - **Chuck Palahniuk**
+- The cheapest woman tends to be the one you pay for. - **Jack Reacher**

 ### Romantic